theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/introduction/installing-the-license.md

 ref: xi-requirements-and-installation-04
 layout: page
 title: Licensing
-description: About the license of Xtract IS
+description: About the license of Xtract IS for Azure
 product: xtract-is-for-azure
 parent: introduction
 permalink: /:collection/:path